DataDog/documentation/content/en/tracing/trace_retention_and_ingestion/_index.md

 ### Datadog Intelligent Retention Filter

-Intelligent Retention is always active for your services, and it will keep an assortment of traces to help you monitor the health of your applications.
+Intelligent Retention is always active for your services, and it will keep a proportion of traces to help you monitor the health of your applications.

 Intelligent Retention retains: